Eastern Orthodox Cross

 Alexander Roman tells us that in the East, and Russia in particular, a cross with three bars was worn by the lowest rank of priest; a privilege granted by the Russian Emperor Paul I (1754-1801).
 Higher ranking clergy wore one-bar crosses, such as Metropolitans and Abbots.
 In the West, the reverse was true - additional bars signified higher clerical or other significance.
 Two-bar crosses in the West signified important Christian centres, i.e., patriarchal centres.
 Only the pope had a three-bar Cross.
 (See also Papal Cross)

 The top beam, also seen on the Patriarchal cross, represents the plaque bearing Pontius Pilate's inscription "Jesus the Nazorean, King of the Jews" (see INRI).
 The Latin for such a plaque is titulus which gives the name for this form: Titulus Cross.
-The upper beam rarely has any inscription; it is just symbolic of a titulus.
+The upper beam rarely has any inscription; it's just symbolic of a titulus.
 However, this cross is often embellished with the acronym IC XC NIKA.
 (See also ICXC Cross)

 The lower beam represents a foot-support (suppedaneum) and began appearing in Eastern Christian art in the 6th century.
 The purpose of the suppedaneum was to support the weight of the body, thereby keeping the crucified person alive longer to prolong the agony.
-We do not know whether such a device existed on Jesus' cross.
+We don't know whether such a device existed on Jesus' cross.
 (See Suppedaneum Cross)

 The suppedaneum on crosses found in the Greek Orthodox Churches and Ukrainian Catholic Churches are often horizontal, in contrast to the diagonal suppedaneum other Eastern crosses.